 Most of the time, you want to stick with one type of medication.
 “Taking different types of OTC pain relievers should be avoided if possible,” Dr. Akoh-Arrey said.
 The exception?
 You can take Tylenol and Advil together safely if you do not exceed the recommended daily dose.
 A new product, Advil Dual Action, combines lower-strength versions of these two medications—it contains 250 mg of Tylenol and 125 mg of Advil (maximum 6 capsules a day).

 If your pain isn’t under control within 7 to 10 days, stop taking the medication and talk to your doctor.
-Using these medications long-term can lead to unwanted side effects and organ damage.
+Using these medications long-term can lead to unwanted side effects and organ damage, including liver damage.